thecodeinfluencer/create-daraja-app/templates/mpesa-nodejs-express/README.md

 ## Setup

 - Run `npm install` on the root of this project to install dependencies.
-- Run `npm start` to start the project
+- Run `npm run dev` to start the project

 ## API